massmux/bip39gen/README.md

 # bip39gen
 Generate bip39 mnemonic by microphone noise randomness

- from the command line you can generate a 24 words bip39 mnemonic from randomness coming from the computer's mic (usage without the -e parameter) or by providing your own entropy source (using the -e par).
-The source of entropy is then hashed with a number of rounds.
+ you can generate a 24words bip39 sequence from entropy coming from the computer's microphone (usage without the -e parameter) or by providing your own entropy source (with -e parameter).
+The source of entropy gets hashed a number of rounds.

  the command is totally offline and must be run on a clean computer without any connection to the internet.
 It is suggested for example to run on a Tails OS (or similar Linux flavor OS) with internet disconnected and immediately save produced bip39 mnemonic on a sheet of paper.
 Beware also that no external source is watching at the procedure (a camera for example).